What Does Towel Dried Hair Look Like?

 Coarse hair can be challenging to maintain when towel drying because its rougher texture may not be as malleable as medium or finer hair textures.

-You’ll want to supplement coarse textures with hydrating elements or frizz-fighting products.
-Again this can vary on your hair’s other characteristics and even how much hair is present.
+Again, this can vary depending on your hair’s other characteristics and even how much hair is present.

-Tips To Achieve Flawless Towel Dried Hair
+Tips To Achieve Flawless Towel-Dried Hair

-How can you achieve flawlessly towel-dried hair?
-Not all hair types can towel dry their hair using the same method.
-Therefore, it’s crucial to analyze your strands’ characteristics to help decide how to adjust your haircare routine.
+Therefore, it’s crucial to analyze the characteristics of your strands to help decide how to adjust your haircare routine.

 For example, you may not want to overload fine, low porosity hair with heavy oils that can make it look stringy.
-Or, you don’t want to use any rough towel on your curls.

 Use A Microfiber Towel

-All hair types can benefit from using a microfiber towel rather than any towel.
 Microfiber materials are soft and help minimize damage or breakage because wet hair is fragile.
-You can also use a cotton t-shirt.

 Plop Method For Curly Hair

-Curly and coily hair types can towel dry their hair using the plop method.
 Plopping includes securing the curls on top of the head to maintain your curl pattern.
-The curly girl method can also work wonders for towel drying curly and coily hair.

 Invest In The Right Products

-Finally, you’ll want to invest in the right products to supplement your towel drying routine.
 For example, some hair types may lack volume and can benefit from a texturizing spray or mousse.
-Meanwhile, curly hair can benefit from a nourishing oil.

-It’s crucial to avoid certain ingredients like silicones so the hair doesn’t look weighed down after towel drying.
-Also, opt for products that fit your hair’s texture and porosity.
+It’s crucial to avoid certain ingredients, such as silicones, so the hair doesn’t look weighed down after towel drying.

 Wrap-Up

-Towel-dried hair can be time-consuming, but you can still receive flawless results with the proper routine.
 How your towel-dried hair looks can depend on your hair type, texture, porosity, length, and even density.

 For example, curly hair can look bouncy and defined with the proper towel-drying techniques like plopping, while straight hair can look voluminous with texturizing sprays or mousses.